benjaminaugust/BindUp/README.md

-# Writedown
+# Bindup

+`npm i -g bindup`

 A CLI for rendering markdown directories into epub files.
 This readme will be fleshed out further in time.

 ## Configure your book

-To properly configure your book for writedown:
+To properly configure your book for Bindup:

 - Keep your book in a `manuscript` folder
 - Order your folders and files by prepending a number, then the `~` symbol to the front of their titles.